-Cortexyme, Inc. (the "Company") was incorporated in the State of Delaware in June 2012 and is headquartered in South San Francisco, California.
-In April 2021, the Company established a wholly owned subsidiary in Australia, Cortexyme Australia, Pty Ltd. The Company is a clinical stage biopharmaceutical company focused on novel therapeutic approaches to improve the lives of patients diagnosed with Alzheimer's and other degenerative diseases.
-The Company's pipeline includes proprietary drug candidates for the treatment of Central Nervous System ("CNS") disorders including Alzheimer's disease, oncology applications designed to the development of oral squamous cell carcinoma, as well as for the treatment of underserved and chronic conditions like periodontitis.
+Effective August 1, 2022, Cortexyme Inc. changed its name to Quince Therapeutics, Inc (the "Company").
+The Company was incorporated in the State of Delaware in June 2012 and is headquartered in South San Francisco, California.
+In April 2021, the Company established a wholly owned subsidiary in Australia, Cortexyme Australia, Pty Ltd. The Company is a preclinical stage biopharmaceutical company advancing innovative precision therapeutics for debilitating and rare diseases.
+In May 2022, the Company completed the acquisition of Novosteo, Inc. ("Novosteo"), a Delaware corporation, a privately held biotech focused on targeted therapeutics to treat rare skeletal diseases, bone fractures and injury.
+In addition to the skeletal disease candidate, the Company's pipeline includes proprietary drug candidates for the treatment of Central Nervous System ("CNS") disorders including Alzheimer's disease, oncology applications designed to prevent the development of oral squamous cell carcinoma, as well as for the treatment of underserved and chronic conditions like periodontitis.
 The Company's pipeline also includes a proprietary irreversible protease inhibitor under development for the treatment of coronavirus infection.